-I was sexually abused by a paedophile ring organsied by parents who were daily practicing Catholics who attended Church daily, twice on Sundays.
+I was sexually abused by a paedophile ring organised by parents who were daily practising Catholics who attended Church daily, twice on Sundays.
 Many of the abusers were Priests.
-I gave birth to three babies in my teenage years, all of whom were stolen from me by the Nuns and taken to infamous Mothers and Babies Homes.
+I gave birth to three babies in my teenage years, all of whom were stolen from me by the Nuns and taken to infamous the Mothers and Babies Homes.
 I have no idea what happened to them and have never been able to find out anything about them.
 A cause of great angst.
 These Priests were never prosecuted but were just moved from Parish to Parish to continue their crimes against innocent children.
-This happend in the 1960’s and 70’s in Ireland and all came to light under the Ryan Royal Commission ten years ago.
+This happened in the 1960’s and 70’s in Ireland and all came to light under the Ryan Royal Commission ten years ago.
 The revelations are still reverberating around the world.
 The atrocities continue.
-I fight on and am determined to beat my Complex PTSD and fight for those in similiar circumstances as my own.
+I fight on and am determined to beat my Complex PTSD and fight for those in similar circumstances as my own.

 Cases of child sexual abuse and subsequent cover-ups committed during the 20th and 21st centuries by Catholic priests, nuns, and members of the Roman Catholic Order have led to numerous allegations, investigations, trials and convictions.